 Visual Analytics

-Performance in re-scheduling the service to peak period will be improved in the following Key Performance Indicators:
+Performance in re-scheduling the service to peak period has been improved in the following Key Performance Indicators:

 >70 %